hi-im-aurelio/Purrgres/README.md

 Purrgres is an automated PostgreSQL backup tool, specially tailored for environments using Docker containers.
 It allows you to perform daily backups of your PostgreSQL database, restore specific backups, and view the history of backups performed.
 With automatic intervals every 24 hours, Purrgres reduces the manual effort to ensure data security and recovery.

+> Purrgres is a play on Postgres, but with a “purr” feel, as if it were
+> a kitten taking care of the bank.

 ## Features

 -   **Automatic backup**: Performs backups of a PostgreSQL database in an automated way.